bbejeck/KafkaStreamsInAction2ndEdition/README.md

 wrapping some commands you'll find yourself executing during the course of reading this book.
 To expose the commands `cd` into the base directory of the project and run `source project-commands.sh`, then you'll have shortcuts for some command-line commands you'll encounter.

+## Project Modules

+You'll notice the project contains four modules

+1. streams
+2. sr-backward
+3. sr-forward
+4. sr-full

+The `streams` module is the main module and contains all the source code for the book.
+You'll spend the majority of your time working with the code here.

+In the appendix-B of the book, there is a tutorial walking you through migrating schemas and the permitted changes for each compatibility mode.
+Each module contains an updated schema and updated producer and consumer clients to support the schema changes.
+I've named the modules to match compatibility mode it supports.

+The appendix walks you through a series of steps including the schema changes and explains what happens and why at each step, so I won't go into that level of detail here.
+So please consult appendix-B for the full explanation.

+At a high-level, you'll work through a series of changes and compatibility modes proceeding in this order of compatibility `backward`, `forward` and finally `full`.

+For each step of the tutorial you'll take the following steps

+1. Set the compatibility mode: run the `configSubjectsTask` to set the compatibility mode
+2. Test the updated schema: execute the `testSchemasTask` to test the schema changes are compatible
+3. Register the updated schema: run the `registerSchemasTask` and register the new schema

+Then after these steps of updating, testing and registering the schema you'll run a couple of commands for the producer and consumer clients in a specific order and observe the output.

+**_It's very important to follow the specific order of the commands as well as execute them exactly as shown._**

+Note that there is a high level of overlap between the submodule code and `build.gradle` files.  **_This is intentional!!_**
+I wanted to isolate each module in the spirit of independent changes.
+The purpose of tutorial is to highlight how you handle schema changes within different compatibility modes.
+Not how you set up sub-modules within a main gradle project

 ## Chapter 2